 Occasionally a pupil may need more expert support from an outside agency eg Occupational Therapy, Learning Support, Speech and Language etc. The SENCo will refer, with your consent, and an assessment will be made.
 If appropriate, a programme of support will be provided for your child and you will receive a copy.

 The Governors of Arden Primary School are responsible for entrusting a named person – Miss N.Haddock (Headteacher) to monitor Safeguarding and Child Protection procedures.
 She is also responsible for the monitoring and correct administration of the Disclosure and Barring service procedures and the school’s Single Central Record.
 The Governors ensure that the school is as inclusive as possible and treats all children and staff in an equitable way.
 They also monitor and review the accessibility plan and all other statutory policies as defined by the DfE.
-The Governors’ Inclusion and Safeguarding Governor is Mrs Hazel Lees.
+The Governors’ Inclusion and Safeguarding Governor is Mrs Cath McCarney.

 A child with special needs will have their work differentiated by the class teacher to enable them to access the curriculum more easily.